 W.E.
 Da’Cruz completed her undergraduate collegiate education at Seton Hall University, where she obtained a Bachelor of Arts in Creative Writing and a minor in Business Administration as a Dr. Martin Luther King, Jr. full-tuition scholarship recipient.
 In 2015, she completed a dual master’s degree in Public Administration, Diplomacy and International Relations program at the university on a second full-tuition scholarship.
 W.E.
-Da’Cruz has more than 10 years of experience working with nonprofit organizations, specifically in undeserved communities in the U.S. and Africa.
+Da’Cruz has more than 10 years of experience working with nonprofit organizations, specifically in underserved communities in the U.S. and Africa.
 Her passion to fundraise developed after successfully securing more than a quarter million dollars in scholarships to pay fully for her undergraduate and dual master’s degrees.
-Aspiring diplomat turned businesswoman, she co-founded the Virtual Global Consultant (VGC) Group in 2016, a project management and digital marketing agency that services people, businesses and organizations aimed to create revenue online.
+Aspiring diplomat turned businesswoman, she co-founded the Virtual Global Consultant (VGC) Group in 2016, a digital venture company that utilizes project management and digital marketing to service people, businesses and organizations aimed to create revenue online.

 W.E.
 Da’Cruz is responsible for helping to generate millions of dollars a year in at-will donations and business sales for her clients.